On M List of Movie Reviews

 Strange Case of Dr. Jekyll and Mr. Hyde.

 Have there been enough already?
-This time, it has a twist: a female who witnesses all of the bipolar tomfoolery.
-Hence, the
+This time, it has a twist: a female who witnesses tons of bipolar tomfoolery.

-film is called Mary Reilly, a notorious box-office failure in 1996 mostly because of the movie poster displaying
+Hence, the film is called Mary Reilly, a notorious box-office failure in 1996 mostly because of the movie

-Really, the only reason why I decided to give it a look for the first time ever is that many people from
+Irish accent.
+Really, the only reason why I decided to give it a look for the first time ever is that many people

-It's easy to spot John Malkovich from a mile away.
-Why can Mary Reilly do that?
-Apparently, it's him playing both characters.
+It's easy to spot John Malkovich a mile away.
+Why couldn't Mary Reilly do that?
+Apparently, it's him playing